mflowgen/mflowgen/docs/ug-assertions.rst

 ..
 STOP, think about an assertion to prevent it from happening ever again,
 .. and put that thing in.

+..
+We can now add assertions throughout our PD flows.
+This can be a very powerful time saver.
+Each bug takes hours or days of detective work.
+I think if we intelligently put effort into certain assertions, you can save big chunks of time over the next weeks and months.

 These assertions can be statically defined in a step configuration file or defined at graph construction time.
 For example, say we have a simple synthesis node with a configuration like this: